Lastique/std-cxx-proposals/extended-offsetof/extended-offsetof.md

 # Impact on existing implementations

-The currently widespread compilers (GCC 6.2, Clang 3.8) all support `offsetof` for classes `A`, `B` and `C` described before, although the compilers emit warnings.
+The currently widespread compilers (GCC 6.2, Clang 3.8, MSVC 19) all support `offsetof` for classes `A`, `B` and `C` described before, although some of the compilers emit warnings.
 The implementation complexity is expected to be minimal.

 # Technical Specifications